Blog

 When a sale is made, it's normally the supplier who is obliged to account for any VAT due.
 Under some circumstances, though, it's the responsibility of the recipient.
 This is known as the reverse charge mechanism, and it's important to be aware of when it applies to your business.

-What is Reverse Charge VAT?
+What is reverse charge VAT?

 When does the VAT reverse charge apply?